riethigSEA/sea-wave-6-checkpoint-1/README.md

 #### Import into IntelliJ

 * Use "File / New / Project from Version Control" and use your forked Repo URL
-* The IDE should recognize the Maven project and after the automatic setup you should be able to start `main` methods and unit tests.
+* The IDE should recognize the Maven project and after the automatic setup you should be able to execute all unit tests.

 ## Exercises